dataiku/kiji-inspector/docs/step1_activation_extraction.md

 ## Per-Pair Scenario Lookup

-Each pair's `scenario_name` field maps to a `ScenarioConfig` via `scenarios_meta.json` (saved by Step 1).
+Each pair's `scenario_name` field maps to a `ScenarioConfig` via `scenarios_meta.json` (saved by pair generation).
 This ensures each pair's formatted prompt uses the correct system prompt and tool list:

 ```python
 for pair in pairs: